An axiomatic approach to default risk and model uncertainty in rating systems: Introduction

-For the calculation of RWAs, the concept of a margin of conservatism (MoC) is used to quantify the amount of model uncertainty.\ The regulatory need to consider model uncertainty regarding default risks by calculating a MoC that reflects the expected range of estimation errors can be found in Article 179 (f) or, PD-specific, in Article 180 (e) of the CRR \cite{CRR}, among others.\ In Section \ref{sec:distorted}, we characterize default risk measures that are given in terms of a MoC or, equivalently, as distorted PDs.
-The characterization generalizes the fact that law-invariant capacities on an atomless probability space can be represented as distorted probabilities, cf.\ Wang et al.\ \cite{MR1604936}, where this result is established in the context of insurance premia that are given as Choquet integrals and Amarante and Liebrich \cite{amarante2023distortion} for a detailed study of distortion risk measures, i.e., law-invariant and comonotonic additive risk measures.
+For the calculation of RWAs, the concept of a margin of conservatism (MoC) is used\JS{, in practice,} to quantify the amount of model uncertainty.\ The regulatory need to consider model uncertainty regarding default risks by calculating a MoC that reflects the expected range of estimation errors can be found in Article 179 (f) or, PD-specific, in Article 180 (e) of the CRR \cite{CRR}, among others.\ In Section \ref{sec:distorted}, we characterize default risk measures that are given in terms of a MoC or, equivalently, as distorted PDs.
+The characterization generalizes the fact that law-invariant capacities on an atomless probability space can be represented as distorted probabilities, cf.\ Wang et al.\ \cite{MR1604936}, where this result is established in the context of insurance premia that are given as Choquet integrals and Amarante and Liebrich \cite{amarante2023distortion} for a detailed study of distortion risk measures, i.e., law-invariant and comonotonically additive risk measures.

 Moreover, we establish a connection between distorted PDs and worst-case PDs or, equivalently, the margin of conservatism and a suitable set of probability measures, based on the Kusuoka representation of law-invariant risk measures, cf.\ Kusuoka \cite{MR1886557}, and the well-known Fr\'echet-Hoeffding bounds for joint distributions, cf.\ Burgert and R\"uschendorf \cite{MR2323193}, which also play a fundamental role for the collapse to the mean of law-invariant risk functionals, cf.\ Bellini et al.\ \cite{MR4236430} and Liebrich and Munari \cite{MR4446849}.

-The results on distorted PDs are then illustrated in a case study on capital requirements for rating systems in Section \ref{sec:application}.\ There, we discuss the impact of model uncertainty in rating systems on financial institutions' RWAs.
-Since, from a regulatory perspective, model uncertainty only has to be considered for unexpected losses and not for expected losses (EL), ironically, the amount of capital requirement for badly rated customers can actually be reduced if one imposes a very high degree of model uncertainty, see Example \ref{last ex}.
+\JS{In Section \ref{sec:application}, we use the results on distorted PDs in a case study on capital requirements as demanded by current regulations.
+There, we discuss the impact of model uncertainty in rating systems on financial institutions' RWAs.
+Since, from a regulatory perspective, model uncertainty only has to be considered for unexpected losses and not for expected losses (EL), ironically, a high degree of model uncertainty can actually reduce the amount of capital requirement for badly rated customers, since it transforms unexpected losses into expected ones.
+We refer to Example \ref{last ex} for the details.}